takuma1102/cfcompare/README.md

 pak::pak("takuma1102/cfcompare")
 ```

 You can also install from R-universe.
+This package will be submitted to CRAN as well down the line.

 ```r
 install.packages(